icooper21/aws-cowrie-splunk-honeypot/README.md

 # 📌 Project Overview

-This project demonstrates how I built an SSH honeypot using AWS, Ubuntu Linux, Cowrie, and Splunk Enterprise to capture and analyze real-world SSH login attempts.
-Cowrie records the activity and forwards the events to Splunk, where they can be searched, monitored, and visualized.
-The project provided hands-on experience with Linux administration, AWS networking, SIEM integration, and security monitoring in a cloud environment.
+This project demonstrates how I built an SSH honeypot using AWS, Ubuntu Linux, Cowrie, and Splunk Enterprise.
+The environment captures SSH login attempts, forwards the events to Splunk for analysis, and provides hands-on experience with Linux, AWS, networking, and security monitoring.

 ---